 Immigration Court Practice Manual: The Practice Manual is a comprehensive guide that sets forth uniform procedures, recommendations, and requirements for practice before the Immigration Courts.
-The requirements set forth in this manual are binding on the parties who appear before the Immigration Courts, unless the Immigration Judge directs otherwise in a particular case.
-The Practice Manual does not limit the discretion of Immigration Judges to act in accordance with law and regulation.
+The provisions outlined therein are binding on the parties who appear before the Immigration Courts unless the Immigration Judge directs otherwise in a particular case.

 Judicial Appointments Database: This is database contains data about thousands of state and federal judges and judicial appointors such as governors and presidents.
-Information includes biographical data about each person, the roles they have held before, during and after their time in the judicial branch, their political affiliations, their education, and any retention events that kept them in a judicial position (such as a reappointment).
+Information includes biographical data about each person, the roles they had held before, during, and after their time in the judicial branch, their political affiliations, their education, and any retention events that kept them in a judicial position (such as a reappointment).

-Lexis Advance: Lexis Advance has intuitive search technology that reduces the amount of time to search, and introduces pre- and post-filtering capabilities that get you to the right answers quickly and with improved relevance.
-(Accessible remotely with normal Lexis login.)
+Lexis Advance: Lexis Advance has an intuitive search technology that reduces the amount of time to search and introduces pre- and post-filtering capabilities that get you to the right answers quickly and with improved relevance.
+(Accessible remotely with standard Lexis login.)

 Lexis/Nexis: Comprehensive database of legal material.
-(Accessible remotely with normal Lexis login.)
+(Accessible remotely with standard Lexis login.)

 National Center for Interstate Compacts Database: CSG's National Center for Interstate Compacts Database allows you to search more than 1,500 statutes for state-by-state interstate compact membership, serving as a useful search tool for researching interstate compacts.
 (Free database)

 Regulations.gov: A federal government web page for viewing and commenting on proposed regulations.
-(Accessible via Internet.)
+(Accessible via the Internet.)